 However, the reality of the real world means that there is a great need for church-based counselors to continue to help those in need of compassionate care and counsel that might not otherwise seek out care elsewhere or that have struggles that are more spiritual in nature.
 Christians across the spectrum of counseling and care need to remain sapiential in their practice of caring for those in need of Christ's care.
 Licensed counselors need to remain grounded in the truth of Scripture and be conversant with theological literature on a variety of topics such as anthropology, pneumatology, and soteriology.
-The church-based counselor needs to rec-
+The church-based counselor needs to recognize that being practically wise in their care and counsel involves recognizing the relevant "clinical" research and evidence-based practices that are used to treat individuals with the assortment of afflictions people will face.
+Finally, being sufficiently sapiential in our practice of counseling also means we all need to recognize our limits and collaborate with others when we find ourselves overwhelmed and underwater.
+In the end, it is Jesus who calms the storms, pulls us out, and holds us all together.

-&lt;sup>25 Scott Harrower, God of All Comfort: A Trinitarian Response to the Horrors of the World (Bellingham, WA: Lexham Press, 2019), 138.
+25 Scott Harrower, God of All Comfort: A Trinitarian Response to the Horrors of the World (Bellingham, WA: Lexham Press, 2019), 138.

-&lt;sup>26 Herman Bavinck, Reformed Dogmatics, Volume 4: Holy Spirit, Church, and New Creation, ed.
+26 Herman Bavinck, Reformed Dogmatics, Volume 4: Holy Spirit, Church, and New Creation, ed.
 John Bolt, trans.
 John Vriend (Grand Rapids: Baker Academic, 2008), 236 (italics added).